xp44mm/FslexFsyacc/readme.md

 # FslexFsyacc & Runtime

 Tools and Runtime for Fslex/Fsyacc analyzer/parser generation tools.
 Fslex is a code generator that uses regular expression techniques to divide the token sequence into groups at a higher level.
-Fsyacc is a code generator that leverages BPF technology and specifies priority to resolve the token sequence to an abstract syntax tree.
+Fsyacc is a code generator that use BNF productions and precedences to resolve the token sequence to an abstract syntax tree.

 ## Fsyacc Example